Deshadeeth-Thisarana/sz-rose-bot/README.md

 ```
  - This is not entirely edited by me and I only modified the original repo.
  - The real owner here is hirunaofficial and I offer him my special thanks.
- - You can use his repo below at any time if you want
+ - You can use his repo below at any time if you want.
 ```